orta/Snapshots/README.md

 ### An Xcode Plugin to show the state of FBSnapshot Tests.

 I think Facebook have [view testing](https://github.com/facebook/ios-snapshot-test-case) right.
-I don't think Xcode's quite there yet, so I built a plugin to fix this.
+I don't think Xcode's quite there, so I built a plugin to fix it.

 ![Screenshot](https://raw.githubusercontent.com/orta/Snapshots/master/web/screenshot.jpg)